iluvjava/Maths/AMATH 581/Advection Diffusion.md

 \end{bmatrix}
 $$

-So each sub vector inside are sharing the same value of $x$ corrdinates.
-And the vector has a length of $N\times N$, because $\delta$ is the same descritization for both spatial directions.
+So each sub vector inside are sharing the same value of $x$ coordinates.
+And the vector has a length of $N\times N$, because $\delta$ is the same discretization for both spatial directions.

-This is a **flattened matrix**, we will refer to it as the **Flattend Grid**.
+This is a **flattened matrix**, we will refer to it as the **Flattened Grid**.

 #### Structured Matrix For Kernel Filter